ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 :::

 ::: warning Note
-Since Venture is still in early development, there are few caveats for defining worklows.
+There are few caveats for defining worklows.
 For example you can't have multiple instances of the same job within a workflow.
 Check the [Caveats and limiations](/usage/caveats-and-limitations) page for more information.
 :::

 ### Naming jobs